Pricing Guide

 What are standard voice over rates?

 There is no single standard voice over rate that fits every project.
-Commercial spots, game sessions, narration, e-learning, and promo work each use different pricing logic based on usage, scope, and workflow.
+Commercial spots, game sessions, narration, e-learning, promo work, and event reads each use different pricing logic based on usage, scope, session demands, and workflow.

 What information should I send to get a useful quote?